hturnbull93/portfolio/README.md

 In `src/index.scss`:

 - Added some SASS variables for font and colours.
-- Styled all elements font to b612 mono, font-weight, and color.
+- Added global resets for font to b612 mono, font-weight, and color.
 - Set html's background color.
 - Set paragraph's font to Montserrat and line height to 1.6.